Prater and Leopoldstadt

 Hop-on hop-off and river cruise combo

 The hop-on hop-off bus with Riesenrad and Danube cruise combo is a practical option for families covering multiple Vienna highlights in one ticket.
-The bus stops at Praterstern, the Riesenrad is included, and the cruise covers the Danube Canal section past the Leopoldstadt.
+The bus stops at Praterstern, the Riesenrad is included, and the cruise section covers the Danube Canal past the Leopoldstadt waterfront.
+Useful for a first day in Vienna when the priority is orientation alongside sightseeing.

 Leopoldstadt neighbourhood

-Beyond the Prater, Leopoldstadt (the 2nd district) has changed significantly since the 2000s.
-The Karmeliterviertel — the neighbourhood around the Karmelitermarkt — is now one of Vienna’s more interesting urban villages, with a Saturday farmers’ market, independent cafés, and a Jewish heritage trail marking the district’s prewar history (the 2nd district was home to Vienna’s largest Jewish community before 1938).
+Beyond the Prater, Leopoldstadt (the 2nd district) has changed considerably since the mid-2000s.
+The Karmeliterviertel — the neighbourhood around the Karmelitermarkt in the northern part of the district — is now one of Vienna’s most pleasant urban villages: a Saturday farmers’ market that specialises in organic produce and artisan bread, independent cafés that draw a young Viennese crowd, and a Jewish heritage trail marking the district’s prewar history.
+The 2nd district was home to Vienna’s largest Jewish community before 1938, and plaques, restored synagogues, and the Vienna Jewish Museum’s Dorotheergasse branch document a community whose absence is still palpable in the district’s architecture.

-Praterstrasse from the Praterstern into the city is lined with late 19th-century apartment buildings and a growing number of Vietnamese and Korean restaurants that make the street one of Vienna’s best for affordable dinners.
+Praterstrasse from the Praterstern into the inner city is lined with late 19th-century apartment buildings and a growing number of Vietnamese, Korean, and Japanese restaurants that make the street one of Vienna’s best for affordable dinners.

-The Augarten — a formal baroque garden in the north of the 2nd district — is less visited than the Prater but worthwhile for the Augarten porcelain factory and museum, the WWII anti-aircraft towers (Flaktürme) that dominate the skyline, and a pleasant green space mostly used by locals.
+The Augarten — a formal baroque garden in the north of the 2nd district, enclosed by its original 18th-century walls — is less visited than the Prater but worthwhile for several reasons: the Augarten porcelain factory (the oldest operating porcelain manufacturer in German-speaking Europe, founded 1718) has a visitor centre and shop; the Flaktürme — two enormous WWII anti-aircraft concrete towers that rise above the trees and cannot be demolished safely — provide an unavoidable note of historical weight; and the park itself is a good green space mostly used by locals rather than tourists.
+The contrast between the baroque formality of the allées and the brutal towers looming above them is a peculiarly Viennese experience.

 Top experiences